zyedidia/make-template/README.md

 * `format`: formats source files with `clang-format` (according to the style defined in the `.clang-format` file).
 * `clean`: removes build files and executables.

-Recommendation: for faster builds, set your `MAKEFLAGS` environment variable to use the full number of logical cores on your machine:
+Recommendation: for faster builds, set your `MAKEFLAGS` environment variable to use the full number of logical cores on your machine.

 Linux: